WatIsDeze/ScMa/README.md

 - Command: ent_get_attr, this will output the string arguments as is.

 # TODO ENGINE Alpha 0.0.1:
+- Fix adding entity so newgent can become newent in world.cpp, currently this function has been added to add string support.

 - Add support for footstep audio based on material/texture type.
 - Add support for flickering light entities.
 - Add doors.
 (This is done by movable to my understanding, the code is partially there, it seems that the missing link is the mapmodel command not accepting integers anymore.)